How to Use Oil for Curly Hair: A Comprehensive Guide

 Oil for curly hair can serve several benefits, like moisturizing, detangling, protection, and styling.
 The scientific and biological technicalities of hair mean that oil can help to supplement sebum as curly hair struggles to allow its natural oils to pass down and feed the hair strands.

-To understand what oils and butter mean in hair care products, taking a moment to understand the science behind them helps figure out why they benefit curly hair.
+To understand what oils and butters mean in hair care products, taking a moment to understand the science behind them helps figure out why they benefit curly hair.

-Oils and butter are esters of long-chain fatty acids known as triglycerides.
-In this instance, triglyceride stands as “tri means three,” while glycerides represent “glycerin.”
+Oils and butters are esters of long-chain fatty acids known as triglycerides (triacylglycerols).
+In this instance, triglyceride stands as “tri,” meaning three, and glyceride, meaning glycerin.

-That means that oils or butter are esters of long-chain fatty acids with glycerin.
-Three molecular chains of fatty acids are bonded to one glycerin molecule, as depicted in the structure below.
+That means that oils or butters are esters of long-chain fatty acids with glycerin.
+Three molecular chains of fatty acids (A) are bonded (B) to one glycerin molecule (C), as depicted in the structure below.

 Oil and butter are chemically the same materials but have different physical states at room temperature.
 Oil is a liquid, and butter is solid.

 Just like olive oil is liquid, and cocoa butter is solid.
-There is a difference in their chemical composition which contain varying amounts of different fatty acids.
+There is a difference in their chemical composition, which contains varying amounts of different fatty acids.

 Oils contain primarily unsaturated fatty acids, while butter is generally saturated.
-The presence of one or two unsaturated fatty acids double bond lowers the melting point of oils and keeps them in the liquid state.
+The presence of one or two unsaturated fatty acids’ double bonds lowers the melting point of oils and keeps them in a liquid state.

 Double bond refers to carbon-to-carbon bonding ( – C = C – ).
 This is where two carbon atoms are tightly held.
-The double bond molecules demonstrate a lower melting point like it is with olive or sunflower oil.
+The double bond molecules, like olive or sunflower oil, demonstrate a lower melting point.1,2

 On the other hand, butter has more saturated carbon bonds that facilitate their crystallization and boost their physical texture and melting point.